Back in 1996…

 Step 1.
 Connect your DreamPi or PC to your router via WIRED ETHERNET

-(wi-fi will work, but performance will be very inconsistent)
+(wi-fi will work, but performance may be degraded)

-Step 6.
-Power on all hardware (Saturn, DreamPi/PC & LVI Solution if applicable) & boot patched game
+Step 4.
+Power on all hardware (Saturn, DreamPi/PC & Line-Voltage Solution – if applicable) and boot a patched game.

 (once launched, you may need to hit enter a few times to perform any necessary auto-updates)

-Step 8.
-Once the XBAND Software loads up, you will need to dial an opponent or wait to be dialed…
+Step 6.
+At this point you will need to dial an opponent or wait to be dialed…

 Dialing Instructions for Japanese Games (NTSC-J)